India threatened and insulted: Yechury slams Modi govt over Trump's tweet

 Sitaram Yechury's response was to a tweet by US President Donald Trump who described as "unacceptable" the tariffs hiked by India on American products.

-Trump tweeted that he was looking forward to speaking Modi "about the fact that India, for years having put very high tariffs against the United States, just recently increased the tariffs even further.
+Trump tweeted that he was looking forward to speak Modi "about the fact that India, for years having put very high tariffs against the United States, just recently increased the tariffs even further.
 This is unacceptable and the tariffs must be withdrawn!"

 The US President piled on pressure on India after talks between his Secretary of State Michael Pompeo and his Indian counterpart did not yield any compromise solutions.